And by Oz, I don’t mean Australia.

 And you need to find, as precisely as Cupid’s arrow, the heart of your audience.

-The hollowness in the Tin Man as he knocks and clanks his way through Oz makes you sad—you want the silver guy to get his beloved heart.
+The hollowness in the Tin Man as he knocks and clanks his way around Oz makes you sad—you want the silver guy to get his beloved heart.

 Without heart, your writing is sad, too.
 And mechanical.
-And it sounds like something you have already seen or heard before.
+And it sounds like something you have already seen or heard.
 Dry.
 Scholastic.
 Boring.
 Clunky.

-You find out as the tale goes on, the Tin Man’s heart is a bigger heart than any so, oops, there it goes again—writing.
-Developing a character in the telling of a story to make you feel and then learn, oh so many lessons along the way.
+As the tale goes on, you find, the Tin Man’s heart is a bigger heart than any!
+So, oops, there it goes again—writing.
+Developing a character in the telling of a story makes you feel and then learn, oh so many!, lessons along the way.

 You need to find, as precisely as Cupid’s arrow, the heart of your audience.Click To TweetDrumming up Courage

-When it comes to your writing, are you a Cowardly Lion?
+When it comes to writing, are you a Cowardly Lion?

-I may have learned a thing or two along my writing journey and sometimes life on this topic.
-One thing every writer needs to get:
+I’ve learned a thing or two along my writing journey (and sometimes in life) on this topic.
+One thing every writer needs is courage:

 Your courage begins when you put the first letter down on a page.
 (Okay, or on your favorite digital device.)